• Skip to content

 If your child has diarrhoea or has been vomiting, it’s important to make sure they drink enough fluids to avoid dehydration.

 If your child’s symptoms are severe, they might need to go to hospital.
-But it’s quite unusual for children to need to go to hospital for hepatitis A.
+But this is uncommon for children.

 Don’t give your child paracetamol without first checking with your doctor.
 If your child’s liver isn’t working properly because of a hepatitis A infection, it might be damaged by normal doses of paracetamol.